 "The biggest blunder women make is taking care of everyone instead of themselves," Suzanne Merrill-Nach, MD, an ob-gyn in practice in San Diego, tells WebMD.
 "They make dad and the kids go to the doctor and take their medicines, but they may neglect themselves."

-Being careless about birth control is a big blunder, Merrill-Nach says.
+Being careless about is a big blunder, Merrill-Nach says.
 "I still see a lot of unintended pregnancies and sexually transmitted diseases.
 Women need to say it's condoms or nothing (no sex).
 This is a shared issue.
 He is benefiting, too.
 How do you decide when to use birth control and when not to?
 Use it!"

 Merrill-Nach says you may not hear much about birth control pills these days, but they are still a "wonderful" method of birth control.
 "They have lots of advantages," she says.
-"We use them for many purposes, cramps, irregular periods, acne."
+"We use them for many purposes, cramps, irregular periods, ."
 There are also injections, skin patches that deliver medication and a vaginal ring.
 "These are effective and easy," she says.